DavidBK/shampoo/Setup.md

 ## 3. Install Docker Desktop

-Docker Desktop for Windows provides a development environment for building, shipping, and running dockerized apps.
+Docker Desktop for Windows provides a development environment for building, shipping, and running dockerize apps.
 By enabling the WSL 2 based engine, you can run both Linux and Windows containers in Docker Desktop on the same machine.

 _Note: While Docker Desktop supports running both Linux and Windows containers,